stevan/SAuth/README.md

         token : <session-token>,   // the token which is then expected to be sent with
                                    // each request
         access_to : [ read ],      // the capabilities granted (usually the same as
-                                   // access-request, but might be less)
+                                   // access-request)
-        timeout : <duration>       // the timespan in which the token is valid can-refresh : {true,false} // lets them know if they can expect to refresh the token
+        timeout : <duration>       // the timespan in which the token is valid can_refresh : {true,false} // lets them know if they can expect to refresh the token
                                    // without re-auth
     }

 *token* -
-a hash of some kind given by the web-service in response to an access-request.
+a UUID given by the web-service in response to an access-request.
 It represents the granting of an access-request.

 *token-store* -
-a mapping held by the web-service that maps the tokens to a specific access-grant as well as the current nonce being used.
+a mapping held by the web-service that maps the tokens to a specific access-grant.

-## Implementation Notes

-Much of this system can be implemented in terms of middleware.

-The middleware handles the initial access-{request, grant} interaction completely using it's own end-point URL.

-Once a token is created, the middleware only checks the hashed token and then deposits the access-grant info into the $env for the actual web-service to do with what it wishes.

-It also creates a new nonce for the next request, which it passes back to the client.

-The web-app always sends the following header:

-    Authorization : <name-of-this-schema> <base64-url-encoded (token + ':' + hmac)>

-While the middleware wrapping the web-service sends back this header:

-    Authentication-Info : nextnonce=<nonce>

 ## Installation